LTUC/amman-dotnet-401d2/Lectures/Class01/README.md

 				int answer = Convert.ToInt32(Console.ReadLine());
 				```
             * Day 2 is when we talk about error handling, so don't get to far into this. just mention to be careful with conversions

+### Error Handling:
+   - What do you do if you encounter an error (whiteboard // draw it)
+   - 15 min rule
+   - Take a deep breath, step away, break it down
+   - documentation
+   - look at the lecture
+   - Online Research
+   - ask a TA
+   - Ask the instructor

+### How to ask a question:

+   - How do you ask a question?

 # Resources